larsulbricht/awesome-digital-assets/readme.md

 - [BIS: Leveraging tokenisation for payments and financial transactions](https://www.bis.org/publ/othp92.pdf) - This report was prepared by a technical task force of central bank experts.
 Its main purpose is to open the discussion about asset tokenisation and its role in integrated financial ecosystems.

+- [Kinexys(JPM): Designing payment tokens for safety, integrity, interoperability and usability](https://www.jpmorgan.com/kinexys/documents/designing-payment-tokens-for-safety-integrity-interoperability-usability.pdf) - Handbook for designing and developing new payment token products.
+Applicable to all forms of digital money including CBDCs, even while we focused on bank-issued payment tokens.
+Includes design guidelines, list of functionalities, and a mapping of existing token standards to functionalities which can serve as a blueprint.

 ### CBDCs (Central Bank Digital Currencies)
 #### Wholesale CBDCs
 - [Cambridge: Wholesale Central Bank Digital Currencies - Approaches, Implementation Strategies and Use Cases](https://www.jbs.cam.ac.uk/wp-content/uploads/2024/12/2024-12-ccaf-wcbdcs-approaches-implementation-strategies-and-use-cases.pdf) - The report aims to provide valuable insights on key opportunities and risks surrounding wholesale CBDCs, help facilitate public-private dialogue and further our collective understanding of this rapidly evolving space.